 The mission of the CU Alzheimer’s and Cognition Center is to discover effective early diagnostics, preventions, treatments, and, ultimately, cures for Alzheimer’s disease and related neurodegenerative disorders.

-Cognition Center to discover that a known medicine called ‘Leukine®’ is a potential treatment for Alzheimer’s disease, and we are currently testing Leukine® in a clinical trial in Alzheimer’s disease patients.
+Cognition Center to discover that a known medicine called ‘Leukine®’ is a potential treatment for Alzheimer’s disease.
+We have just completed our first Leukine® clinical trial in Alzheimer's disease patients, which showed improvement in a measure of cognition and in three blood biomarkers of Alzheimer's disease brain pathology.

 Our research crosses into new territories, asking many questions: